What Is a Good UCAT ANZ Score?

 What UCAT ANZ score do I need to get into medicine?

-In general, for standard applicants to medical courses in Australia, students need to be in the top 10% of those sitting UCAT (≥3060 in 2024).
-Rural students, students who live in certain regions (for example for Western Sydney University), those from disadvantaged schools, those applying for Bonded Medical Places and those applying to dentistry generally have lower UCAT score requirements for entry.
+In general, for standard applicants to medical courses in Australia, students need to be in the top 10% of those sitting UCAT (≥2310 in 2025).
+Rural students, students who live in certain regions (for example, for Western Sydney University), those from disadvantaged schools, those applying for Bonded Medical Places and those applying to dentistry generally have lower UCAT score requirements for entry.

 Furthermore, at some universities, offers for medicine will be made for students who perform outstandingly well in their year 12 studies.